 1.10 Endorsement: Adult Education Teacher

-Function: This endorsement on a teacher certificate allows the holder to teach in adult education diploma and in general educational development (GED) programs in Maine.
-Adult education endorsements are limited to 100 English/language arts, 395 life science, 300 mathematics, 350 physical science, and 200 social studies.
+Function: This endorsement on a teacher certificate allows the holder to teach in adult education diploma and high school equivalency programs in Maine.
+Adult education endorsements are limited to 100 English/language arts, 200 social studies, , 300 mathematics, 350 physical science, and 395 life science.

 Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this endorsement shall be established by one pathway.
-Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 1.10.B.2, below, and Part I Section 5.4 of this rule.
+Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 1.10.B.2, below, and Part I Section 6.6 of this rule.